udaysinh-git/Auto-Voice-Reader-For-ChatGPT/README.md

 **Auto Voice Reader** is a lightweight and privacy-friendly browser extension designed to improve accessibility for visually impaired users.

-It automatically clicks the "play voice" button whenever a new ChatGPY response appears, allowing screen readers or voice tools to read content out loud without extra user interaction.
+It automatically clicks the "Read Aloud" button whenever a new ChatGPT response appears, allowing screen readers or voice tools to read content out loud without extra user interaction.

 ---

 ## 🧩 Features

-- 🔊 Automatically activates voice playback on supported AI chat platforms
+- 🔊 **Auto Playback**: Automatically clicks "Read Aloud" on new messages.
-- ⚙️ Toggle button to enable/disable auto-play anytime
-- 👁️ Designed with accessibility and usability in mind
+- 👆 **Click Automation**: Intelligently handles the "More" (...) menu to find the hidden "Read Aloud" button.
+- ⏯️ **Toggle Control**: Click the **Extension Icon** in your toolbar to toggle ON/OFF.
+- 🍞 **Visual Feedback**: Shows a "Toast" notification when status changes.
-- 🔒 No data collection, no external API, works entirely locally
+- 🔒 **Privacy First**: No data collection, no external API, works entirely locally.

 ---